rmzs0711/gsoc2022-proposal-haskell/README.md

 ***
 This part exists to make me sure, that my project understanding is correct

 We already have Semantic Tokens support in [LSP](https://github.com/haskell/lsp/pull/314).
-So the rest of the work, if I understand correctly, is implementing a creation of Semantic Tokens and sending them to the LSP client.
+So the rest of the work, if I understand correctly, is implementing a creation of Semantic Tokens after analysis of document and sending them to the LSP client.

 ### **Way of implementation** ###